Quasinormal Modes of Charged Fields in Reissner-Nordstrom Backgrounds by Borel-Pade Summation of Bender-Wu Series: Alternative critical points and the appearance of zero-damped modes

 As we have remarked above, our earlier results in \S\ref{sec:validateDMs} are all for damped modes, i.e., modes which have $\omI$ nonzero even in the extremal limit.
 A natural question is whether our method can also calculate the frequencies of zero-damped modes.
 One numerical study of quasinormal modes of charged, massive scalar fields in the background of charged black holes that showed branching into two families near extremality was \cite{Konoplya:2013rxa}.
 A more explicit numerical demonstration of a crossover between DMs and ZDMs near extremality appeared in \cite{Richartz:2014jla}.
 ZDMs of scalar fields in near-extremal Reissner--Nordstr{\"o}m backgrounds have also been found analytically \cite{Hod:2010hw,Hod:2017uqc}, as have a closely related set of modes in a charged AdS--Rindler background \cite{Urbano:2018kax}.

-Since our algorithm is most well-behaved when perturbing around a real maximum of $V(r)$, a natural step is to calculate the modes of a neutral, massless scalar by choosing the maximum of the potential at $r_0 < r_+$ that is visible in Fig.~\ref{fig:Vmudep}.
-We find that our computation is well-behaved in this limit and that the $\nu = 0$ mode matches the ZDM with smallest $\omI$ that we can find with Leaver's method.
+Since our algorithm is most well behaved when perturbing around a real maximum of $V(r)$, a natural step is to calculate the modes of a neutral, massless scalar by choosing the maximum of the potential at $r_0 < r_+$ that is visible in Fig.~\ref{fig:Vmudep}.
+We find that our computation is well behaved in this limit and that the $\nu = 0$ mode matches the ZDM with smallest $\omI$ that we can find with Leaver's method.
 This result is illustrated in Fig.~\ref{fig:mu0q0DMZDM}, which shows both the DMs and ZDMs.
 The mode of smallest $\omI$ switches from a damped mode to a ZDM at $r_- / r_+ \approx 0.83$, which is very close to extremality: $Q/Q_\mathrm{ext} \approx 0.996$.
 This is quite similar to the result for quasinormal modes of Dirac charged particles presented in Fig.~4 of \cite{Richartz:2014jla}.
 For the ZDMs, $\omI$ approaches zero linearly with temperature in the near-extremal limit.
 We illustrate this in Fig.~\ref{fig:piTdepmu0q0DMZDM} by plotting $\omI/(\cpi T)$, which approaches $2$ as $r_- \to r_+$.
+Although we have not provided an argument for why expanding around $r_0 < r_+$ computes modes with the correct quasinormal mode boundary conditions, as opposed to some other set of solutions, the empirical agreement with Leaver's method gives us confidence that the algorithm works in this regime.

 When we turn on a charge $q$ for the scalar field, critical points (solutions $r_0$ to equation \eqref{eq:r0extrema}) with $\mathrm{Re}\, r_0 < r_+$ continue to exist, though in general they develop an imaginary part.
 As we discussed in the previous subsection, we do not fully understand how our algorithm behaves for complex $r_0$, though for certain choices it appears to compute correct quasinormal frequencies.
 Motivated by this, we have empirically found that there is a choice of $r_0$ behind the outer horizon with small negative imaginary part, which for small $f$ and $r_- \approx r_+$, is approximately given by